golfmanager/api_v1/advancedSettings.md

 Value: string
 Show a list of clients (with that tag) to pick one or a just a text box to enter free form text.

+**pos.showCashierLastSession**
+Value: true/false
+Show data from the last cash register session only in /admin/pos/list

 **billing.paymentAfterUseDate**
 Value: true/false
 Don't generate a payment when any line has useDate in the future.
 They payment will be saved as a payment on account.
 When the date comes and you try to pay again (with the partial or full payment on account) the payment will be generated.

+**pos.showCashierLastSession**
+Value: true/false
+Show data from the last cash register session only in /admin/pos/list